 Demo & Cases

-Searching electrical leaks
+Searching for electrical leaks

 Corrosive electrical leaks make corrosion potential measurements go upwards or downwards, according to polarity.
 Successive switching of onboard electrical means and equipments thus allows instant detection of possible corresponding failures.
 Similarly, these measurements must not vary while shore power is plugged or unplugged.